The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Results

-According to Figure \ref{fig:density profile}, it can be seen that the half-number radii of the metal-rich and metal-poor populations sit on either sides of the half-number radii of the total population, with the metal-rich population having smaller half-number radii, but the difference is not very large.
-In principle, chemodynamical modeling with two distinct populations is expected to have tighter constraints at two different half-number radii of the two underlying populations, hence leads to better constraints, but Figure \ref{fig:density profile} shows that the best constraints from single-population and chemodynamical models in our analysis are very similar.
-This is perhaps due to the small difference in the half-number radii of the metal-rich and metal-poor populations.
+According to Figure \ref{fig:density profile}, it can be seen that the half-number radii of the metal-rich and metal-poor populations sit on either sides of the half-number radii of the total population, with the metal-rich population having smaller half-number radii.
+In principle, chemodynamical modeling with two distinct populations is expected to have tighter constraints at two different half-number radii of the two underlying populations, hence leads to better constraints, but Figure \ref{fig:density profile} shows that the best constraints from single-population and chemodynamical models in our analysis are consistent within the errors.
+This could be limited by the number of available tracer stars used and the relatively large statistical errors of the density profiles, but at least, the agreement between the best constraints of our single-population and two-population chemodynamical models show that our results are self-consistent.

 Among the three dSphs, Draco has the steepest inner density profile.
 It favors an inner dark matter density profile $\gamma=1$ within its $1\sigma$ confidence intervals, which is consistent with cusped NFW profile.
 On the other hand, dark matter halos of Sextans and UMi have lower central densities and their inner profiles are closer to cores.
-In our samples, the inner density slope $\gamma$ of the dark matter halo features a diversity rather than a universal value.
+Across the three dSphs studied in this paper, the inner density slope $\gamma$ of the dark matter halo features a diversity rather than a universal value.
 We will back discuss this point further in Section \ref{sec:disc} below.